Name Changes for Adults

 You must submit the order to the judge for approval.
 You can mail the order to the court, or you can bring it to the family courthouse and drop it off in person.
-If bringing it in person, take the order to the 3rd floor at family court and drop it in the box for your judge.
+If bringing it in person, take the order to the Department Drop Box located outside the Clerk's Office windows on the 1st floor and drop it in the box.
 The judge will review the order and sign it if approved.

 The judge's staff will either mail the order back to you or will contact you so you can pick up the order and have it filed.
 If you are instructed to file the order yourself, take it to the Clerk's Office for filing.

 Once you get your signed order, you will need to contact every agency and office where you wish to change your name so they can update your information.
-They will usually require a certified copy of the name change order, which you can obtain for $3 from the Clerk of Court's Records Department.
+They will usually require a certified copy of the name change order, which you can obtain for a small fee from the Clerk of Court's Records Department.